AdaCore/spark2014/docs/lrm/source/packages.rst

 #.
 A Refined_Post aspect may only appear on a body_stub (if one is
    present) or the body (if no stub is present) of a subprogram which is declared in the visible part of a package, its abstract view.
 If the subprogram declaration in the visible part has no explicit postcondition, a postcondition of True is assumed for the abstract view.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: 7.2.8 LR Refined_Post must be on the body or body stub of a subprogram whose spec is on the visible part of a package.

 #.
 The same legality rules apply to a Refined Postcondition as for
    a postcondition.